gocreating/seed-old-version-/README.md

 11. Captcha
   It would be a third party captcha, because a native captcha build with node package requires lots of dependencies to be installed, which is really a bothering thing

+12. Socket.io
+  You can build a chat room, broadcast messages from admin dashboard, or just push data from server, it's up to you

+13. ng-material design
+  A front-end UI framework based on google material design and angular

+14. Google Analysis

 ## Tutorial

 1. Create `config.js` in root folder: